As the world’s population grows, we’ll need all forms of energy—crude oil, natural gas, renewables—to meet rising global energy demand.

 And we’re proud to deliver economic benefits in the Canadian provinces and the U.S. states where we do business.

-- Our capital expenditures in Quebec, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, totaled $379 million;
+- Enbridge's capital spending in Quebec, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, exceeded $4 million;

-- Our operating and administrative expenditures in Quebec, such as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $301 million;
+- Our operating and administrative expenditures in Quebec, such as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, exceeded $303 million;

-- Enbridge paid $973,900 in property tax across Quebec for our energy generation projects, pipelines and related facilities, such as storage facilities and pump stations;
+- Enbridge paid $1 million in property tax across Quebec for our energy generation projects, pipelines and related facilities, such as storage facilities and pump stations;

-- Enbridge paid $1.37 million in corporate income tax, and $2.04 million in other taxes (including payroll tax, fuel tax, and excise tax) across Quebec; and
+- Enbridge paid $2.2 million in other taxes (including payroll tax, fuel tax, and excise tax) across Quebec; and

 Enbridge’s people live and work in communities like yours as colleagues, neighbors and friends.
 In 2017: